 Occupational Therapy.
 Treatment by a Professional Occupational Therapist that is ordered by a Physician.
-Maximum of 20 Visits per Benefit Period.
-Prior Authorization is required.

 Physical Therapy.
 Treatment by a Professional Physical Therapist that is ordered by a Physician.
-Maximum of 20 Visits per Benefit Period.
-Prior Authorization is required.

 Physician Service.
 A Physician's Service for diagnosis, Medical Care, Surgery, and Physician Visits.